Ravest95/DeepDiveEmulator/README.md

 - Open "steam_settings\settings\user_steam_id.txt".
 - Change "00000000000000000" to your Steam Id.
 - Open Steam
-- Right click on Deep Rock galactic, select "Properties", "Local Files", "Browse"
+- Right click on Deep Rock Galactic, select "Properties", "Local Files", "Browse"
 - Open "FSD" folder.
 - Copy "Saved" folder.
 - Paste it into "Deep Rock Galactic - 1.36.70906.0".
-(This will copy you progress and settings.)
+(This will copy you progress and settings.
+Be advised that some game versions will change the settings anyway.)

 # How to start the game using Goldberg Emulator.
 - Start the game from "Deep Rock Galactic - 1.35.64089.0\Engine\Binaries\ThirdParty\Steamworks\Steamv147\Win64\steamclient_loader.exe".
 (Create a shortcut for quick excess.)